faynxe/MM-FSI/README.md

 To run this Streamlit App on AWS EC2 (I tested this on the Ubuntu Image)
 * [Create a new ec2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)
+    - Use the sagemaker execution role `SageMakerRole` deployed by the cloudformation template above for your [ec2 instance profile IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html).
 * Expose TCP port range 8500-9000 on Inbound connections of the attached Security group to the ec2 instance.
 TCP port 8501 is needed for Streamlit to work.
 See image below
 * <img src="images/sg-rules.PNG" width="600"/>
 * [Connect to your ec2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)